agmoyano/vue-online-editor-backend/README.md

 # online-editor

-This is the frontend part of Vue Experimental Online Editor (VEOE)
+This is the backend part of Vue Experimental Online Editor (VEOE)

 This is just a training project, so it's not complete